ChronosWS/Konstrux/README.md

   * Contains the Unity client code.
 Current closed-source because the plugins required are non-redistributable in source form.

 ## Project Organization
+* `Docs`: Design and reference documentation is here.
+This is a good place to start if you are new to the project.
 * `Core`: This is the core code, providing the basic game logic and utilizing the `API` for extensibility
 * `API`: The extensibility framework, providing a modding system which external projects may interface with to extend Konstrux.
 * `Mods`: Sample and default mods, which utilize the extensibility provided by the API and which are loaded into the client or server at runtime.